 In its natural forms, lupin beans or seeds can be easily purchased in most supermarkets and organic stores as well as farmers markets in areas where this legume is cultivated.
-Ground and roasted lupin, along with lupin flakes, are easily available through online stores.
+Lupin powder and lupin flakes are easily available through online stores.

 Herbal Remedies & Supplements

-Lupin liquid extract is not as common as other natural, edible forms of lupin, and it more likely to be found in herbal stores online.
+Lupin liquid extract is not as common as other natural, edible forms of lupin, and it is likely to be found in herbal stores online.